NDIS Plan

 You can read more regarding NDIA Managed from this NDIS page.

-Our collaborative approach aims to ensure the entire team
+Our collaborative approach ensure that you get the right support

-We’ll match the carers who fit your personality and preferences.
-You’ll get to choose the one you connect with most.
+We will create a Care Plan and match the carers who fit your personality and preferences.

 The three options are: